 - In order to make strawberry plants flower, they need a good chill.
-So, you should plant them in pots which you can easily move in and out the greenhouse.
+So, you should plant them in pots that you can easily move in and out of the greenhouse.
 This way you can give them the break they need.

 - Pollination can be a problem especially in the colder months but a VegiBee Pollinator can help you all the way.
 Strawberries are short-lived plants so after forcing, you need to discard and replace them.